 The bill amends the law regarding death certificates in Arkansas, specifically clarifying which medical professionals are authorized to sign a medical certificate of death and pronounce death.
 It updates Arkansas Code 20-18-601(c)(3) to allow a registered nurse employed by the attending hospice to complete and sign the medical certification of death for terminally ill patients receiving hospice services.
-Additionally, the bill introduces new provisions that permit an advanced practice registered nurse to sign the medical certificate of death and pronounce death in a hospital setting, provided they have the authority from the hospital's medical staff and a physician is not immediately available.
+Additionally, the bill introduces provisions for advanced practice registered nurses, enabling them to sign the medical certificate of death and pronounce death in a hospital setting, provided they have the authority from the hospital's medical staff and a physician is not immediately available.

 Old version HB1734 Original - 3-11-2025 12:58 PM: 20-18-601(c)